 Guardianship is a legal means for gaining control over a minor child or incompetent adult, for purposes of assisting with such person’s daily care needs and/or management of a financial estate (assets and liabilities).
 Guardianships are technically temporary in nature as they do not sever parental rights over a minor child and a guardian can be removed for good cause shown, such as failure to properly care for the ward, mismanagement of finances or breach of fiduciary duty, among others.
 Although technically temporary in nature, it is not uncommon for guardianship of a minor to last the entirety of the child’s minority, or for a guardian over an adult to remain appointed as such until the adult ward’s death.
-The guardianship process starts with filing a petition for guardianship and includes creating a plan for the care and maintenance of the ward, and obtaining the Court’s appointment to serve as guardian.
+The guardianship process starts with filing a petition for guardianship in Oklahoma and includes creating a plan for the care and maintenance of the ward, and obtaining the Court’s appointment to serve as guardian.
 Guardianships can be a matter of necessity or of convenience.

 Some guardianship cases can be difficult experiences for those involved and we recognize the emotional toll the process can take on family members.
-We help our clients navigate the process and develop confidence prior to their guardianship hearings.
+We help our guardianship clients navigate the process and develop confidence prior to their guardianship hearings.
 We guide families through the administrative tasks of establishing guardianship and on carrying out appropriate duties, so we act as advocates for both guardians and their loved ones.

 - Families of individuals with terminal illnesses.